The key stages in drawing up an effective Car Policy

 • Should we consider environmental measures other than CO2?
 For example, should we ban SUVs?

-• As an organization, should we specifically commit to reducing our fleet's CO2 footprint over time?
+• As an organisation, should we make a specific commitment to reducing the CO2 footprint of our fleet over time?
 What should our target be?
 How should we measure it?

-• Should we specifically encourage the use of vehicles with very low CO2 emissions, such as electric cars? electric cars or extended-range hybrids?
-Should we impose these vehicles on employees, or include them in our thinking?
+• Should we specifically encourage the use of vehicles with very low CO2 emissions, such as the electric cars or hybrid cars with autonomy extended?
+Should these vehicles be imposed on employees or should they be included in the process?

 Once you've asked yourself the right questions and gathered the answers, and worked out your choice of vehicles, the next step is to draw up your car policy.

-This document will be a cornerstone of your fleet's operation, and needs to be readable and well-structured.
-It's important to note that it should be as concise as possible; a document that runs to hundreds of pages will simply not be read by your employees.
+This document will be a cornerstone of the operation of your vehicle fleet and must be readable and well structured.
+It is important to note that it should be as concise as possible; a document with hundreds of pages will simply not be read by your employees.

-Once you've completed a first draft, it can be reviewed by various people for proofreading.
+Once you have completed a first draft, it can be reviewed by various people for proofreading.

 The final version of the document, validated by everyone, should be distributed to all employees with a company car, who must have read and approved the same document.
 This document must also be signed each time a new recruit joins your team.

-Now you know all about the car policy concept.
+Now you know everything about the car policy concept.
 If you have any questions, please don't hesitate to contact us at [email protected].

-Given the importance of this document, don't hesitate to ask your managers for advice and/or contact a neutral advisor.
+Given the importance of this document, don't hesitate to ask your managers for advice and/or contact a neutral adviser.

 Get a car policy with Beev!

 Need a car policy for your company?
-Beev offers you a free personalized car policy for your company.
+Beev will provide you with a free personalised car policy for your company.

 Ilona Soulage